qbranch-code/qnet.integration/README.md

 qnet.integration
 ================

-Contains public components such as schemas for use in integrations between third parties and Qnet.
+Contains public components such as schemas for use in integrations with Qbranch.
+The schemas and samples currently available focus on the push-type integration of tickets via Azure Servicebus.

+You currently have to roll your own classes to serialize/deserialize while interacting with our REST API.

+### C# samples
+The C# samples target .NET 4.5x and Visual Studio 2013.
+Connection string parameters can be configured in `app.config`

 ### Java samples